samathasrikamireddy/Infosys_FreightQuote_AI/Milestone2/README.md

 ### ⚙️ Setup & Configuration Instructions
 1. Generating API Credentials
-2. A. Kaggle API Credentials
+##### A. Kaggle API Credentials
 3. Log into your account on Kaggle.
 4. Click on your profile picture in the top right corner and navigate to Settings.
 5. Scroll down to the API section and click Create New Token to download kaggle.json.
 6. Open kaggle.json to extract your username and key.
-7. B. Hugging Face Access Token
+    ##### B .
+Hugging Face Access Token
 8. Log into your account on Hugging Face.
 9. Go to your Profile Settings -> Access Tokens.
 10. Click New token, set the name (e.g., maritime-logistics-m2), and assign Read access.
 11. Copy the generated token string (hf_...).
 C. ngrok AuthtokenCreate a free account at ngrok.com and copy your authtoken from your dashboard.
 12. ### Setting Google Colab Secrets
-    3. To protect runtime credentials, do not hardcode your tokens inside the notebook cell layout.
+     To protect runtime credentials, do not hardcode your tokens inside the notebook cell layout.
 Use Colab's native Secret Vault:
     4. Open your project notebook in Google Colab.
     5. In the left-hand sidebar, click the Key icon (Secrets).
     6. Add the following key-value pairs exactly as specified:  NGROK_AUTHTOKEN